-School nutrition professionals have definitely felt the direct impact of the pandemic this year.
-The paper Managing Food Allergies in Schools During the COVID-19 Pandemic was published this summer, in the midst of the pandemic, as a way to provide guidance on some of the keys to helping manage food allergies safely in this unprecedented time.
+School nutrition professionals have definitely felt the direct impact of the pandemic.
+The paper Managing Food Allergies in Schools During the COVID-19 Pandemic was published in 2020, in the midst of the pandemic, as a way to provide guidance on some of the keys to helping manage food allergies safely in this unprecedented time.
 In the paper the following guidelines were outlined:

 8 Guidelines from the Experts:

 - Wash hands, clean surfaces, and don’t share food

 - Food allergen bans are not medically necessary